 Ignatian Center for Jesuit Education

-The Ignatian Center for Jesuit Education promotes and enhances the distinctively Jesuit, Catholic tradition of education at Santa Clara University, with a view toward serving students, faculty, staff, and through them the larger community, both local and global.
+The Ignatian Center for Jesuit Education promotes and enhances the distinctively Jesuit, Catholic tradition of education at Santa Clara University, with a view toward serving students, faculty, staff, and through them, the larger community, both local and global.
 The Ignatian Center achieves this mission chiefly through four signature programs:

-Immersion programs offer students, during academic breaks, the opportunity to experience local, domestic, and international communities with little access to wealth, power, and privilege.
+The Immersion programs offer students, during academic breaks, the opportunity to experience local, domestic, and international communities with little access to wealth, power, and privilege.

-Through these four programs, the Ignatian Center aspires to be recognized throughout Silicon Valley and beyond as providing leadership for the integration of faith, justice, and the intellectual life.
+Through these four programs, the Ignatian Center aspires to be recognized throughout Silicon Valley and beyond as providing leadership for the integration of faith, justice, and intellectual life.

 Markkula Center for Applied Ethics

 The Markkula Center for Applied Ethics brings the traditions of ethical thinking to bear on real-world problems.
 Our mission is to engage individuals and organizations in making choices that respect and care for others.
 Beyond a full range of events, grants, and fellowships for the Santa Clara University community, the Center serves professionals in business, education, health care, government, journalism, and the social sector---providing training, programs, and roundtables that explore the ethical challenges in the field.
-In addition, we focus on ethical issues in leadership, technology, and the internet.
+In addition, we focus on ethical issues in leadership, technology, the internet, and immigration.
 Through our website and international collaborations, we also bring ethical decision-making resources to the wider world.